 Security WPA-PSK System Like WEP, data is encrypted before transmission.
+WPA secure than WEP, and should be used if possible.
+WPA version of WPA, which does NOT require a Radius Se LAN.
+Like WEP, data is encrypted before transmission.
 WPA is more secure than WEP, and should be used if possible.
 WPA-PSK is the version of WPA, which does NOT require a Radius Server on your LAN.
 PSK Enter the PSK (network key).
-Data is encrypted using a key derive from the network key.
+Data is encrypted using a key derived from the network key.
 Other Wireless Stations must use the same network key.
 The PSK must be from 8 to 63 characters in length.
 WPA Encryption The WPA-PSK standard allows different encryption methods to be used.
 Select the desired option.
 Wireless Stations must use the same encryption method.